Photo (from top left to bottom right): Roni, Bruna, Denise, Dana, Lucas, Kate, Tian, Adora, Jaclyn & Ivona. In absentia: Mikaela, Dory & Lauren.

 For Tian, rehabINK is a place for students to gain valuable publication experience both as an author or an editor.
 This project also serves as a great opportunity for students to work together as a team and to collaborate with others to achieve a common goal.

 Beyond research, Mikaela is deeply passionate about education, teaching, and scientific communication.
 She is currently a site coordinator for the University of Toronto – St. George site of Let’s Talk Science – a national, charitable organization that aims to inspire and engage youth through science, technology, engineering, and mathematics (STEM) outreach.
 Mikaela is eager to explore her role on the rehabINK editorial team as an opportunity to promote knowledge translation and engagement within rehabilitation research.

-Dana Swarbrick is a first year Master’s student at the University of Toronto in the Rehabilitation Sciences Institute, a member of the Collaborative Program in Neuroscience, and a member of the Music and Health Research Collaboratory.
-Dana works with Dr. Joyce Chen in the Canadian Partnership for Stroke Recovery at Sunnybrook Research Institute.
-Her research examines how exercise can improve motor learning with her project titled “HIIT the Road Jack: The Effects of Exercise on Piano Playing”.
+Dana Swarbrick is a second year Master’s student at the University of Toronto in the Rehabilitation Sciences Institute, a member of the Collaborative Program in Neuroscience, and a member of the Music and Health Research Collaboratory.
+Dana works with Dr. Joyce Chen in the Canadian Partnership for Stroke Recovery at the Sunnybrook Research Institute.
+She is examining how exercise can improve motor learning with her project titled “HIIT the Road Jack: The Effects of Exercise on Piano Playing”.
 Dana has been writing songs since high school; however, her passion for scientific communication began while studying music cognition in the department of Psychology, Neuroscience, and Behaviour at McMaster University.
-After completing a writing course in her second year, and inspired by Strunk & White’s Elements of Style, Dana mentored other students in the course by editing their writing.
+After completing a writing course in her second year, Dana mentored other students in the course by editing their work.
 Dana was a semi-finalist in the JUNO’s 2015 Turn It On Songwriter Contest and has been published on the award-winning ihearthamilton blog.
 This is Dana’s second year in rehabINK and as the Promotional Editor, she is looking forward to mentoring other writers in their creative process and ensuring that rehabINK reaches a diverse audience.

 Years of contribution: 2015-2016